What the best electric grill has

 removable plates or grates that you can pop in the dishwasher or easily hand

-wash in the sink make clean up much quicker and simpler.
+wash in the sink make cleanup much quicker and simpler.

-isn't an issue with those indoor/outdoor electric grills that resemble
+- A floating hinge.
+This isn't an issue with those indoor/outdoor electric grills that

-thing as flat as a pancake.
+whole thing as flat as a pancake.

 - Adequate cord length.
 There are a lot of great things about using electric grills,

 including low fuel costs, easy "lighting" and fast warm-up times (when compared

 to charcoal).
 But one downside is that you'll be leashed to the nearest

 electrical outlet -- so be sure the unit's cord is long enough for you to work

 Know before you go

 What are your community's rules?
 Many condo associations and

 traditional gas or charcoal grills, which we cover in a separate report.

 However, not all do -- so always double-check before you buy.

 What do you want to grill?
 If you're interested in grilling

 meat, finding a grill that provides high enough temperatures -- ideally up to

 600 degrees -- should be your first priority.
 If you're only going to cook

-sandwiches, a lower-temperature panini press is a reasonable choice that can still offer some limited multi-tasking.
+sandwiches, a lower-temperature grill or griddle is a reasonable choice that

-people do you cook for?
+How many people do you cook for?
 Nobody wants to cook pancakes for

 six on a tiny griddle or grill their steaks one at a time -- so if you expect

 to cook for a lot of people at once on a regular basis, it's worth investing in

 a larger grill, griddle or sandwich press.

 their electric grill or griddle sitting on the counter or the patio, especially

 if they use it frequently.
 If you aren't interested in using the grill as a